-• Curable Deficiencies: If there are curable deficiencies identified in successful applications, then applicants must satisfactorily address these deficiencies before HUD can make a grant award.

-- Pre-Award Requirements: Successful applicants may have to provide supporting documentation concerning the management, maintenance, operation, or financing of proposed projects before a grant agreement can be executed.
+- Curable Deficiencies: If there are curable deficiencies identified in successful applications, then applicants must satisfactorily address these deficiencies before HUD can make a grant award. - Pre-Award Requirements: Successful applicants may have to provide supporting documentation concerning the management, maintenance, operation, or financing of proposed projects before a grant agreement can be executed.
 HUD may ask for additional information on the scope, magnitude, timing, budget, or method of implementing the project.
-HUD may also ask further information to verify the commitment of other resources required to complete, operate, or maintain the proposed project.
-HUD will notify applicants by facsimile or via the U.S. Postal Service, return receipt requested.
+HUD may also ask for further information to verify the commitment of other resources required to complete, operate, or maintain the proposed project.
+HUD will notify applicants by email, facsimile, or via the U.S. Postal Service, return receipt requested.
 Applicants will be provided fourteen (14) calendar days from the date of receipt of the HUD notification to respond to these requirements.
 No extensions will be provided.
 If the deadline date falls on a Saturday, Sunday, or Federal holiday, the response must be received by HUD on the next day that is not a Saturday, Sunday, or Federal holiday.
 If an applicant does not respond within the prescribed time period or makes an insufficient response, then ONAP will determine that the requirement has not been met and will withdraw the grant offer.
 Applicants may not substitute new projects for those originally proposed in the application and any new information will not affect the project's rating and ranking.
-The time period for calculating the response deadline for pre-award requirements begins on the day after receipt of the pre-award letter from ONAP. - l) Agency Errors: Judgments made within the provisions of this NOFA and all program statutory and regulatory requirements are not subject to claim of error.
-There is no appeal process.
-An applicant may however, bring arithmetic errors in application scoring to the attention of HUD within 30 days of being informed of its score. - m) Anticipated Announcement and Award Dates: HUD anticipates announcing awards for FY2020 funds under this NOFA approximately four to six months after the application due date.
+The time period for calculating the response deadline for pre-award requirements begins on the day after receipt of the pre-award letter from ONAP.
+HUD will ensure that successful applications meet TDC requirements prior to funding.